Kernel

 ix# ix list

-The guide intends to build a kernel that contains all the components necessary for operation.
+The goal of this guide is to build a kernel that contains all the components needed to run it.

-First, you need to know the list of modules for your hardware support.
+First, you need to know the list of modules that your hardware supports.

 ubuntu# lspci -k